openimis/openimis-be_py/README.md

 ### To upload opensearch configuration

 - from `/openimis-be_py/openIMIS`:
-  - run this command: `python manage.py upload_opensearch_dashbaords`.
+  - run this command: `python manage.py upload_opensearch_dashboards`.
 This command will This command will upload dashboards config including charts, visualizations, indexes if the opensearch is available in package.

 ## Custom exception handler for new modules REST-based modules